OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 =======================================

-If the PXE_ client system is configured for UEFI_ Secure_Boot_ then the PXE_ boot may likely fail with an error about an **invalid signature**.
+If the PXE_ client system is configured for UEFI_ Secure_Boot_ then the PXE_ boot may potentially fail with an error about an **invalid signature**.
-See `What is UEFI Secure Boot and how it works? <https://access.redhat.com/articles/5254641>`_ and `Installation of RHEL8 on UEFI system with Secure Boot enabled fails with error 'invalid signature' on vmlinuz <https://access.redhat.com/solutions/3771941>`_.
+For some explanations see `What is UEFI Secure Boot and how it works? <https://access.redhat.com/articles/5254641>`_ and `Installation of RHEL8 on UEFI system with Secure Boot enabled fails with error 'invalid signature' on vmlinuz <https://access.redhat.com/solutions/3771941>`_.

+Solution: Make sure to :ref:`Install_bootloader_images` with the bootloader_ image signatures that match the OS you are trying to install.

-If you install third party Linux_kernel_ driver modules or other applications, the Secure_Boot_ may block these modules:
+In addition, if you install third-party_ Linux_kernel_ driver modules or other applications, the Secure_Boot_ may block these modules, for example:

 * ZFS_ filesystems: `Signing ZFS kernel module in Alma Linux for secure boot <https://luu.is/en/posts/signing-zfs-kernel-module/>`_.
   See also :ref:`ZFS_filesystems`.